Synthacon/askGPT/README.md

 # KOReader GPT Plugin

-A plugin for KOReader that adds GPT capabilities through OpenRouter API integration.
-Select text in your books and quickly get explanations, translations, summaries, and more using various AI models.
+A plugin for KOReader that enhances your reading experience by adding AI capabilities through OpenRouter API integration.
+Select text from to get explanations, translations, summaries or custom prompt.

+Created as a hobby, this project is still evolving, with 99% of the code written by AI.

+☕ Buy me a coffe https://ko-fi.com/oneofusall

 ## Features

-- Integrates with KOReader's text selection menu
+- Seamless integration with KOReader's text selection menu
-- Dynamic model selection from OpenRouter's available models
-- Custom task creation and management
-- Response caching
-- Settings persistence
+- Support for multiple AI models through OpenRouter
+- Shows pricing for each model ($/M input tokens $/M output tokens)
+- Send custom prompt
+- Translate selected text to any language
-- Configurable system prompts
+- Configurable system prompt
+- Configurable translation prompt
+- Ask follow-up guestions

 ## Installation

-1. Copy the `koreader-gpt` folder to your KOReader plugins directory:
+1. Create a folder named `askgpt.koplugin` in your KOReader plugins directory:
    ```
-   /path/to/koreader/plugins/
+   /media/x/KOBOeReader/.adds/koreader/plugins/askgpt.koplugin
    ```

+2. Copy all plugin files into the `askgpt.koplugin` directory

-2. Restart KOReader
+3. Restart KOReader

-3. Configure the plugin:
+4. Configure the plugin:
+   - Enable WIFI
-   - Go to Settings
+   - Go to Settings -> More tools -> GPT Settings
    - Enter your OpenRouter API key
-   - Select your preferred model from the available models list
+   - Select your preferred model

+## Setting Up API Key and System Prompt

+For the best experience, prepare these on your computer before configuring the plugin:

+1. API Key Setup:
+   - Create a text file on your computer
+   - Save your OpenRouter API key in it
+   - Transfer this file to your e-reader
+   - Open the file and copy the API key
+   - Paste it into the plugin's API key setting

+2. System Prompt:
+   - The Default system propt can be changed
+   - Create and edit your system prompt on your computer
+   - Save it to a text file
+   - Transfer to your e-reader
-   - Customize the system prompt if desired
+   - Copy and paste into the plugin's system prompt setting

+This method is recommended as it's easier to edit and manage these settings on a computer rather than directly on the e-reader.

 ## Usage

-1. Select text in any book
+1. Select any text in your book
 2. Tap "Ask GPT" in the selection menu
-3. Choose a task or enter a custom prompt
-4. View the AI response in a movable window

-## Creating Custom Tasks

-1. Go to the plugin settings
-2. Select "Manage Tasks"
-3. Tap "Add New Task"
-4. Enter:
-   - Task Name (e.g., "Thai Translation")
-   - Prompt (e.g., "Translate this text to modern Thai")
-5. Save the task

-Your custom task will now appear in the task list when using the plugin.

-## Default Tasks
+3. Choose from four available tasks:

-- Explain - Get a simple explanation of the selected text
+   - Explain: Get a clear explanation of the selected text
-- Summarize - Get a concise summary
+   - Summarize: Generate a concise summary
-- Translate to English - Translate the selected text to English
+   - Translate: Convert text to any language (customizable)
+   - Custom prompt
+4. View the AI response
+5. Ask follow-up questions

+## Translation Feature

+The plugin includes a translation task that can be customized to any target language.
+Simply specify your desired language when using the translate task (e.g., "Translate to Spanish" or "Translate to Japanese").
+There are no language limitations - you can translate to any language.

-## Model Selection
+## Model Selection and Limitations

-The plugin dynamically fetches available models from OpenRouter's API.
-For each model, you can view:
-- Model name and description
+- Each model has different capabilities and pricing
-- Context length (maximum tokens)
-- Pricing information (per million tokens)
-  - Prompt cost
-  - Completion cost

-To select a model:
-1. Go to Settings
-2. Tap "Select Model"
-3. Choose from the list of available models
-4. Hold on any model to view detailed information

-Models are automatically updated when you open the model selector.

-## Error Handling

-The plugin includes robust error handling for:
-- Network issues
-- Invalid API keys
-- Rate limiting
-- API errors
-- Model fetching failures

-## Caching

-Responses are cached locally to:
-- Reduce API calls
-- Provide faster responses for repeated queries
-- Work offline for previously queried text
+- The quality and accuracy of responses depend on the selected model
+- Important: ALL responses mirror the sophistication level of the chosen model
+- Be aware that AI responses may be incorrect or imprecise.

 ## Requirements

-- KOReader version 2020.03 or later
 - Internet connection for API calls
 - OpenRouter API key